padovah4ck/padovah4ck.github.io/about.md

 permalink: /about/
 ---

-My name is Christian Danieli and I am yet another IT security guy.
+My name is Chris Danieli and I am yet another (IT) security guy.
 I live in Padua (Italy)

-I have a broad experience in the field since I began writing code in '90s with MSX BASIC.
+I have extensive experience in the industry as I started coding in the 90's with MSX BASIC.

 Sometimes bugs really stumble upon me :) it's not my fault if I find them!

-Recently I'm focused on Windows security and Azure ops.
+Recently I'm focused on Web-App security, Windows internal bug hunting and sometimes I play with Azure infrastructure.

-I hold some certifications (CEH , AZ300 & AZ301, GIAC GSSP.NET)
+I hold some certifications for what they are worth (OSWE, GIAC GSSP.NET, AZ300 & AZ301, CEH)

 I got some CVEs too..  see my advisories.

-Anyway, I do like all that security stuff out there.. but it's a job after all!
-A nice one!
+Anyway, I do like all that security stuff out there..
+After all you never stop learning
-What I really prefer is to spend time with my family - often go fishing and sometimes spearfishing!